amdadislam01/Influencer-products/README.md

-# 🛍️ Influencer Product Landing Page
+# 🛍️ Influencer Product Landing Pag

 A stylish and responsive **Influencer Product Landing Page** built using **HTML** and **Tailwind CSS**.
 This project showcases products promoted by influencers in a clean and attractive layout.